quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

-An endpoint MUST NOT intentionally migrate to a new path if it does not have a connection ID to use on that path.
 An endpoint that exhausts available connection IDs cannot migrate.
 To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.

 ## Server's Preferred Address {#preferred-address}